 Dissertation: Syntactic constraints on anaphoric binding

 Keith died on November 16, 1998.
 He was Associate Professor in the Department of English Language/Literature at East Michigan University.
-There is a Memorial Page for him at the EMU Linguistics Program web site.

 Dissertation: The diachronic development of phonological voice quality, with special reference to Dinka and other Nilotic languages

 Associate Professor, Department of English Languages/Literature, National University of Singapore.

 Dissertation: Transparency, analogy, and phonological change: Vowel quantity and nominal number

 Sharon Inkelas —